Tunnel (TV series)

 Tunnel (Korean: 터널) is a 2017 South Korean television series starring Choi Jin-hyuk, Yoon Hyun-min and Lee Yoo-young.
-It replaced Voice and aired on cable network OCN on Saturdays and Sundays in the 22:00 (KST) time slot from March 25 to May 21, 2017 for 16 episodes.
+It replaced Voice and aired on cable network OCN on Saturdays and Sundays at 22:00 (KST) from March 25 to May 21, 2017 for 16 episodes.
 The series was inspired by the Hwaseong serial murders.

 The series was a hit in China.
 It received a Thai remake in 2019, and an Indonesian remake was announced in 2020.

 Synopsis

 In 1986, Park Gwang-ho works as a successful detective in an enthusiastic manner.
-However, his life changes when he takes the lead in a serial homicide case and when he passes through a tunnel while chasing the "culprit".
+However, his life changes when he takes the lead in a serial homicide case and passes through a tunnel while chasing the "culprit".
 He time travels 30 years into the future (2016), where he meets a new partner, Kim Seon-jae, an eccentric elite detective that has a high ability in investigation.
-When the serial killer continues his "modus operandi" of his murders that happened 30 years ago, the detective duo works together with a Criminal psychologist, Professor Shin Jae-yi to solve the unsolved murders and to catch the murderer.
+When the serial killer continues the "modus operandi" of his murders that happened 30 years ago, the detective duo work together with criminal psychologist, Professor Shin Jae-yi, to solve the unsolved murders and to catch the murderer.